strostro/myweb/_posts/2025-04-07-machine-learning-image-recognition.md

 validation datasets over the epochs.
 This comparison helps assess the model\'s performance and its ability to generalize to unseen data.

-3.  **Result**
+**3.Result**

-    1. Data Preprocessing
+3.1 Data Preprocessing

-        1. Data clean
+3.1.1 Data clean

 Figure 5: Distribution of Data per Celebrity

 Figure 5 illustrates the quantity of image data for each celebrity, demonstrating variations between them.
 Robert Downey Jr. and Alexandra Daddario have the most significant number of images, with approximately 220 images each.
-Conversely, Taylor Swift, Emma Stone, Zendaya, and Dwayne Johnson have the lowest data volumes, with approximately 120 images each.
+Conversely, Taylor Swift, Emma Stone, Zendaya, and
+Dwayne Johnson have the lowest data volumes, with approximately 120 images each.
 The discrepancy in data volume between the highest and lowest categories is almost twice as significant.

 The discrepancy in the data volume may bias our model, which could affect its performance in categories with less data.
 This issue may indicate a challenge in model training.

-2. Reshaping data
+3.1.2 Reshaping data

 To meet the input requirements of the model, we reshaped each row of data in the table dataset to 100x100x1, meaning that each piece of image